Substance Use Services

-Addiction Services provides free individual and family counselling for those trying to deal with an alcohol or drug misuse problem as well as for those impacted by a family member's substance misuse.
+Substance Use Services provides FREE individual and family counselling for anyone who is open to exploring their relationship to substances as well as for those impacted by a family member's substance misuse.
 Counselling is available for individuals, families and youth.
-This program is funded by the Ministry of Mental Health and Addictions, Fraser Health Authority.
+This program is funded by the Ministry of Mental Health and Substance Use, Fraser Health Authority.
 Please contact our intake coordinator at 604-538-2522 or by email: firstname.lastname@example.org

 Sources Addiction Services follows a Bio-Psycho-Social-Spiritual understanding of how one comes to have an addiction as well as how to treat this problem.
 Nobody ever begins using substances believing that they will become addicted.
 We do not believe that addiction is a disease in the traditional medical sense of the word.
 Much semantics can be held around this word and we choose not to use it for its connotation of helplessness once contracted.
 Addiction is a maladaptive choice that one makes and has trouble managing, based on issues compounding them from many areas of life— hence, Bio-Psycho-Social-Spiritual.